← all posts

 The final technical fix comes down to a single directive, added to the web server’s configuration: rewrite the Destination header to replace the public scheme and port with the ones expected internally, before the request reaches the WebDAV module.
 One line, and safe saves started working normally again.

-But that’s not the real heart of this story.
-During troubleshooting, before finding that line, the fastest and most tempting option was something else entirely: disable “safe-save” mode on the client side, keeping only the direct write (PUT) that already worked.
-The error would have vanished instantly.
+But that is not the real heart of that story.
+During the troubleshooting, before finding that line, the fastest and most tempting option was something else entirely: disable “safe-save” mode on the client side, keeping only the direct write (PUT) that already worked.
+The error would have vanished instantly — deal done, everybody happy, on the surface.

 The problem is that these two modes offer completely different guarantees.
 A direct write modifies the final file in place, as bytes arrive.
 If the mobile connection gets interrupted halfway through — an elevator, a tunnel, a Wi-Fi drop — the file on the server ends up truncated, half-written.
 For an ordinary file, that means starting over.
 For an encrypted password vault, it means an unreadable, unrecoverable file, since the format tolerates no partial corruption.